Coordinated Care Using IMAT to Manage a Shared Savings Programs

-Additionally, independent physician-lead ACOs, especially, are challenged by the requirements to accurately track and monitor the contribution of each participating provider when it comes incentive payment distributions, or to effectively manage the performance of contributors that cause the outcome/value analysis to fall outside “incentive” parameters or lead to penalties.
-Again, this requires accurate data ingestion and timely reporting on provider and facility performance metrics to enable improvement adjustments before the overall population results go south.
+Additionally, independent physician-led ACOs, especially, are challenged by the requirements to accurately track and monitor the contribution of each participating provider when it comes to incentive payment distributions, or to effectively manage the performance of contributors that cause the outcome or value analysis to fall outside incentive parameters or lead to penalties.
+Again, this requires accurate data ingestion and timely reporting on provider and facility performance metrics to enable improvement adjustments.

-In order to move from “islands of data” to “shared data” environments requires systems that can integrate patient information from all sources, of all types, with a high level of confidence and accuracy, and make it available in near real-time for ad hoc query and reporting purposes.
+The move from “islands of data” to “shared data” environments requires systems to integrate patient information of all types from all sources with a high level of confidence and accuracy.
+The data needs to be available in near real-time for ad hoc query and reporting purposes.

 Better Managed Shared Savings and Patient Care

-Research & Analytics – The comprehensive gathering of patient data enables the IMAT system to deliver thorough and accurate reports supporting: individual patient progressions, quality /value initiatives, population trend analysis, provider and facility performance comparisons, and more.
+Research & Analytics – The comprehensive gathering of patient data enables the IMAT system to deliver thorough and accurate reports supporting individual patient progressions, quality or value initiatives, population trend analysis, provider and facility performance comparisons, and more.

 Security – The IMAT platform meets or exceeds the applicable security standards set forth by the government, such as under HIPAA, for the storage and handling of PHI.